 Admiral Sir Arthur Wilson caused the Jolly Roger to become the emblem of the Royal Navy Submarine Service when he said “The crews of all submarines captured should be treated as pirates and hanged“.

 British submariners promptly adopted the Jolly Roger which remains in use today!

 By the end of World War Two the Submarine Service despite terrible casualties added to its list of battle honours the nine Victoria Cross’s mentioned and numerous other battle honours to numerous to mention here.

 Another question some times asked is what is the difference between a ship and a boat?

 The answer is to involved to give in full here partly because over the centuries the definition of a ship has changed.

-Submarineers remain a breed apart in the Royal Navy, even today in the age of nuclear submaries their vessels are not refered to as ships always as boats.
+Submariner remain a breed apart in the Royal Navy, even today in the age of nuclear submarines their vessels are not referred to as ships, always as boats.

 Sir Winston Churchill recognised the courage and sacrifice of the men of the Submarine Service when he said Great deeds are done in the air and on the land, nevertheless there is no part to be compared to your exploits.

 T : Mobile 00 33 (0) 6 10 66 19 26

 Email: info at frickers.co.uk